Chris-Richards/FrontendTesting/README.md

 - Figma layout overlay to compare design -> production builds.
 - Extrapolate this framework out to support generic testing rather than specifically set steps.
 Maybe something like a json object that you build a test in by targeting element IDs.
 Not sure yet.
 - Somehow integrate this into github actions to prevent merging of branches into production without a passed test.
+- Multi browser capability, currently only supports Firefox but ideally it could run Firefox, Safari and Chrome.